SeaWorld Cares, 365 Days a Year

 Bye, Bye Plastic Bags!

-On June 18, 2011 SeaWorld® San Diego became the first SeaWorld park to phase out plastic bags at gift shops.
-The effort coincided with the grand opening of Turtle Reef.
+Three years ago, SeaWorld® San Diego eliminated the use of plastic bags in the park’s gift shops.
 Plastic bags are a huge problem for certain species of sea turtles, especially leatherbacks, which sometimes mistake the bags for jellyfish.
 Turtle Reef, where guests have the opportunity to get an up-close look at up to 60 sea turtles and learn about the threats the species face, demonstrates this devastating impact.

-"We're proud of SeaWorld San Diego as they continue to demonstrate their leadership role in environmental stewardship by eliminating plastic bags in their park," said John Valencia, executive director of the San Diego Oceans Foundation.
-"Hundreds of thousands of sea turtles, whales and other marine animals die every year from ocean pollution by ingestion or entanglement of marine debris."
+“We’re proud of SeaWorld San Diego as they continue to demonstrate their leadership role in environmental stewardship by eliminating plastic bags in their park,” said the former executive director of the San Diego Oceans Foundation.
+“Hundreds of thousands of sea turtles, whales and other marine animals die every year from ocean pollution by ingestion or entanglement of marine debris.”

 “SeaWorld is proud to be a responsible steward of the environment, not just here in our park, but in the oceans and the world we share,” says SeaWorld San Diego Park President John Reilly.
 “We hope our actions will inspire others to take similar steps that, combined, can make a huge difference.”